arafai/dotty-presentation/PITCHME.md

 - make Scala easier and safer to use
 - improve the consistency and expressiveness of Scala's language constructs

-Note:
-Strengthen Scala's foundations - Make the full programming language compatible with the foundational work on the DOT calculus and apply the lessons learned from that work.
-Make Scala easier and safer to use - Tame powerful constructs such as implicits to provide a gentler learning curve.
-Remove warts and puzzlers.

 ---

 ### How ?